steveharoz/Experiment-Methods-Template/Readme.md

 * An example image should be shown for every stimulus condition.
 * Also a diagram of the trial procedure can substantially improve clarity.

+## Terminology
+Unusual terminology regarding the breakdown of trials within an experiment can cause a lot of confusion, especially in determining how many trials were presented.
+Stick to common standardized terminology when possible:

+* Experiment
+* Session - each time a subject returns for more data collection
+* Block - A group of similar trials
+* Run - An uninterrupted sequential set of trials
+* Trial